StewMacLean/Bonjour/README.md

 Start Pharo with logLevel=4 using:
 <...>/Pharo.app/Contents/MacOS/Pharo  --logLevel=4  <...>/Pharo.image

-When you get the Spinning Wheel Of Death, open the Activity Monitor select Pharo, and do a SpinDump to see where it is stuck in the bowels of the VM.

 ### Get Involved

-I would very much appreciate any help in getting the library interface working!
+I would very much appreciate any further help in getting the library interface working!

+Thanks to Estebane for getting past the "crashing" phase!

 Merci beaucoup,